markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 An [indented code block](@) is composed of one or more [indented chunks] separated by blank lines.
-An [indented chunk](@) is a sequence of non-blank lines, each indented four or more spaces.
+An [indented chunk](@) is a sequence of non-blank lines, each preceded by four or more spaces of indentation.
 The contents of the code block are the literal contents of the lines, including trailing [line endings], minus four spaces of indentation.
 An indented code block has no [info string].